 At three years of age, the child becomes able to tolerate not seeing the mother, provided they know where she is or when she will return.
 They can now comprehend that other people are separate from themselves and have their own thoughts, perceptions, desires, and existence.
 The attachment relationship has transformed into a more complex relationship, called a partnership.
 The term “goal-corrected” underlines the flexible and planning-like nature of the relationship.

 This period is also the time when a child begins to engage in reciprocal relationships.
 They can start using language to express needs and appreciate space and time.
-According to Bowlby, this is the time when a child can begin to benefit from being a part of a group regularly, i.e., attending preschool.
+This is the time when a child can begin to benefit from being a part of a group regularly, i.e., attending preschool.

 By adolescence, the child’s peer group becomes more important and influential than parents.
 The child may form dependencies with their peers, although home and family remain fundamentally important.